 What Is It?

-The City is in the process of creating a new development code, also referred to as a unified development ordinance (UDO).
+The City is in the process of creating a new development code, also referred to as a unified development ordinance (UDO) or Land Development Code (LDC).
 This code guides growth in the community with development standards, land use regulations, and other guidelines.
 The proposed code will be a formed-based code.

 A form-based code is a land development regulation that fosters predictable built results and a high-quality public realm by using physical form (rather than separation of uses) as the organizing principle for the code.
 A form-based code is a regulation, not a mere guideline, adopted into city, town, or county law.
 A form-based code offers a powerful alternative to conventional zoning regulation.
 More information about form based codes can be found here.